-Android vs iPhone debate continues as Google and Apple bring out the best of their innovative technology to the dance.
+The android vs iPhone debate continues as Google and Apple bring out the best of their innovative technology to the dance.
 According to Statista, the number of android smartphone users in the US will reach 130 million by the end of 2021.
 On the contrary, the number of iPhone users globally touched 1 billion in 2020 already, with iPhone being the top-selling smartphone in the US.
-Though it’s hard to point out the better OS, the Pros and Cons of Android Vs iPhone will help you decide what suits your needs.
+Though it’s hard to point out the better OS, will help you decide what suits your needs.

 When deciding whether to buy a new premium mobile phone, one of the first questions is choosing Android or iOS.
 So, this speculative guide will clear up any confusion you have.
 The iPhone OS and Android OS are two well-known operating systems (OS) for cell phones and tablets.
 Android was created later than iOS, so it has a lesser credit score than iOS.